dansmyers/IntroToCS/Activities/1-Calculations.md

 Tip:

+- Again, use a `print` statement that calculates and outputs the coversion.
 - Code the number of pounds as `39525`.
 Python doesn't want commas in large numbers.
 - You have a number of pounds and want to convert to kilos, so you need to *divide* by 2.20462.

 Always sanity-check your output and verify that it seems reasonable.
 If you convert pounds to kilos, but get a number more than twice as large, you know that you did something wrong.

+## Light

+The speed of light is 186,000 miles per second.

+A light year is the distance traveled by light in one year.
+How many miles are in a light year?

+Tips:

+- You can calculate the number of seconds in a year, then multiply by 186,000
+- Assume that there are 365.25 days in a year
+- Use one `print` statement that performs the entire multiplication